rsmets/personal-site/src/content/blog/ai-developer-tooling.md

 Its ability to automatically run CLI commands with all of the context of the project's source code is the next-level aspect of this tool.

-An example of this that blew me away was setting up a high availability Redis Sentinel Helm deployment that had Redis Stack modules but used Bitnami's Redis chart (which does not support Redis Stack Server natively).
+An example of this that blew me away was setting up a high availability Redis Sentinel Helm deployment that had Redis Stack modules but used Bitnami's [Redis chart](https://github.com/bitnami/charts/tree/main/bitnami/redis) (which does not support [Redis Stack](https://redis.io/docs/latest/operate/oss_and_stack/install/install-stack/) modules natively).
 It was doing things like looking at the Kubernetes state via `kubectl` to figure out what needed to be updated in the deployment configs and then verifying it by pulling the image locally and going through the file structure to verify its suggestion would work.
-The solution it arrived at was simple yet not obvious, however it saved me hours of researching industry practices and sytax for using an init container and then volume mounting files between the Reids Stack image and the vanilla Redis image.
+The solution it arrived at was simple yet not obvious, however it saved me hours of researching industry practices and syntax for using an init container and then volume mounting files between the [Redis Stack image](https://hub.docker.com/repository/docker/redis/redis-stack-server/) and the vanilla Redis image.
 This was after presenting two complex solutions and getting input from me for which path to pursue.
 It felt like I got to speak with an absolute developer ninja who knew precisely what to do and then took the keyboard from me and did it while I looked over their shoulder.

 **Recommendation**: Treat it like the principal engineer that sits next to you in the office - it can help with anything source code related and sometimes you can just fork over your keyboard and watch magic happen.